JennStro/DAT250-hand-in/dat250-expass2.md

 After this I ran the application without any errors, and was able to connect to the database for Intellij as well, using DB browser (explained in "Viewing database in Intellij" later).
-Having added a person successfully to the database, I made the other entities as well and defined their relations.
-I also realized that when you have a child you need to tell JPA to persist this as well using when the parent is persisted ()
+Having added a person successfully to the database, I made the other entities as well and defined their relations and their tables.
+I also realized that when you have a child you need to tell JPA to persist this as well when the parent is persisted using `(cascade = CascadeType.PERSIST)`.
+ I was a bit unsure about the relation from Bank to Creditcard, but landed on that it is the "many" side that holds the foreign key.

 #### Viewing database in Intellij
 I installed the plugin DBNavigator in intellij and then added a custom DB by opening DB Browser and pressing the "+" sign.